evennia/evennia/docs/source/Contributing-Docs.md

 #### A more flexible code block

-The regular Markdown codeblock is usually enough but for more direct control over the style, one can also specify the code block explicitly in `ReST`. for more flexibility.
+The regular Markdown Python codeblock is usually enough but for more direct control over the style, one can also specify the code block explicitly in `ReST` for more flexibility.
 It also provides a link to the code block, identified by its name.

 ````